TotallyInformation/node-red-contrib-uibuilder/docs/uibuilderfe-js.md

 Events are subscribed to using the `uibuilder.onChange(evtName, callback)` function.
 Where the callback is executed whenever anything triggers that event name.

-Event processing is highly efficient since nothing actually happens if no `onchange` function has been registered against an event.
+Event processing is highly efficient since nothing actually happens if no `onChange` function has been registered against an event.
 Multiple `onChange` callbacks can be assigned to an event which is helpful if you have front-end code such as components.
 In general though, try to minimise the number of `onChange` entries.

+Most commonly, the only `onChange` event handler you will define is the one that fires whenever a msg is received from Node-RED:

-### Example use
+### Example onChange event handler

 The most common event used is when the `msg` variable is updated by an incoming message from Node-RED.